 Because it’s springtime and Easter time, we chose to use Easter egg molds and pastel sprinkles to make this fun dessert perfect for the season, but the recipe can be followed for any holiday or occasion using different molds and decorative add ins.
 Celebrating Valentine’s Day?
 Put a little red food coloring in the chocolate mixture and use heart-shaped molds.
 Christmas rolling around?
 Use green food coloring and Christmas tree molds.
 If they aren’t for any special occasion, just form them into little poppable truffle balls and serve them after dinner to make the family feel special.
 No matter how you look at it, this is one of the simplest, quickest, and most delightful dessert options for any time of the year!

-These are so simple to make, you can even solicits the kids’ help in the kitchen making this a fun, holiday project for the whole family.
+These are so simple to make, you can even solicits the kids’ help in the kitchen.
 With very few ingredients, and just a short time to prepare and pour in the molds, the hardest thing about this recipe is waiting for them to harden up in the freezer!

 - 1 cup creamy peanut butter (you can use crunchy if you prefer)